 When an irrevocable trust agreement is signed the trustee assumes complete control over the trust.
 Different from a revocable trust whereby the grantor still has complete control over the trust and is, therefore, able to amend any aspect or revoke it entirely, this is not the case with an irrevocable trust.

-The rigid nature of irrevocable trusts can be a benefit when it comes to asset protection, but it has the drawback that the grantor and beneficiaries may not be able to adapt to changing situations.
+The rigid nature of irrevocable trusts can be a benefit when it comes to finding the right type of asset protection, but it has the drawback that the grantor and beneficiaries may not be able to adapt to changing situations.